BennoMan123/Contact_List_Project/README.md

 11/2/23 Part 1:
 * Updated comments in the textClasses interface.
 * Updated Java docs folder.
-* Added drawingpanel and added some code to adjust to it for fun
+* Added drawingpanel and added some code to adjust to it for fun.
-* Made scanner and the arraylist final in main class
+* Made scanner and the arraylist final in main class.

+11/2/23 Part 2:
+* Removed Drawingpanel and any code associated with it.
+* Updated javadocs.
+* Added a condition in the remove method to see if the contact list is empty.
+If true, it returns saying there's no list.